Enter Your Details Below to Receive Your FREE Proposal Process Strategy Cheat Sheet.

 Here’s how to start the business proposal once you have the RFP:

 Format the document properly according to client and your organizational standards.
 Think about the font size, color, page usage, outline, and all other components that will make the business proposal readable.
-You can format your layout before writing the bulk of the business proposal.
+You can format your layout before writing the bulk of the business proposal with a proposal management software.

 Introduce the client problem as soon as possible in your business proposal.
 Your business proposal is meant to recognize the problem and detail your solution.
 Usually business proposals identify the problem in simple and clear language immediately in the Cover Letter, and then again in the Executive Summary.
 Tailor your introduction of the problem to the client’s industry and the RFP to show your understanding.
 Then introduce your solution.